bkarasulu/Li-V-Nb-O_structures/README.md

 'data' folder contains the tar file for the database containing ~11.5k Li-V-Nb-O crystal structures optimised with DFT (GGA/PBE+U).

-See the paper at link.
+Read the open-access paper [here](https://pubs.rsc.org/en/Content/ArticleLanding/2024/TA/D3TA08096J).

-Notes on methodology:
+###Notes on methodology:

 * All total energy calculations were performed using plane-wave Density Functional Theory (DFT) as implemented in the Vienna Ab Initio Simulation Package (VASP, v.6.2.1).
 * The Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional 27 and Projector Augmented Wave (PAW) pseudopotentials were used to represent each element.